John Ajaka

-John George Ajaka (born 13 January 1956), an Australian politician, was a member of the New South Wales Legislative Council from 2007 to 2021, representing the Liberal Party and he is the first Liberal Party Lebanese Australian member of an Australian parliament.
-Ajaka has previously served as the Minister for the Illawarra during 2013 and 2015 in the O'Farrell and first Baird government.
-He was also the President of the New South Wales Legislative Council until March 2021.
+John George Ajaka (born 13 January 1956), is a former Australian politician who served as a New South Wales Minister in the O'Farrell and Baird governments.
+He was a member of the New South Wales Legislative Council from 2007 to 2021, representing the Liberal Party.
+He was the first Liberal Party Lebanese Australian member of an Australian parliament.

-Until 23 January 2017, Ajaka was New South Wales Minister for Ageing from April 2014, the Minister for Disability Services from August 2013, and the Minister for Multiculturalism from April 2015 in the second Baird government.
-Ajaka is a member of the New South Wales Legislative Council since 2007, representing the Liberal Party and he is the first Liberal Party Lebanese Australian member of an Australian parliament.
-Ajaka has previously served as the Minister for the Illawarra during 2013 and 2015 in the O'Farrell and first Baird government.
+Ajaka served as the Minister for Ageing and Minister for Disability Services from August 2013 to January 2017.
+He was also appointed as Minister for the Illawarra from 2013 to 2015 in the O'Farrell and first Baird ministries.

+Following the 2015 election, Ajaka was appointed Minister for Multiculturalism in the second Baird government.
+He was not appointed to the Berejikilian Ministry in 2017, instead being appointed as President of the New South Wales Legislative Council until March 2021.

 Background and early years

 Ajaka was born in Bulli, New South Wales, to migrant parents from Lebanon.
 He was schooled at St Joseph's Primary School and Marist College Kogarah where he served in the Army Cadets, graduating as the second-highest-ranking officer in his group, and served briefly in the Australian Army Reserve.
 He subsequently studied law and opened his own practice in Rockdale.
 He was later elected as a City of Rockdale councillor, serving in that role until his election to parliament.